FRENSIE/FRENSIE/README.md

 condition that was found in the DagMC.cpp file.
 Without patching this file the only safe way to run DagMC with threads is by placing omp critical blocks around each DagMC call, which results in very poor thread scaling.
-A patch file has been create which will be applied by the build system.
+A patch file has been created which will be applied by the build system.
 The first time the patch is applied, the build system will report an error and indicate that moab must be rebuilt before it can proceed.
-After rebuilding moab (using the same steps outlined above), frensie can be reconfigured and the build system should report no errors.
-After applying the patch to fix the race condition, close to linear thread scaling should be observed.
+After rebuilding moab by simply going to the moab build directory and running `make -j n` and `make install` frensie can be reconfigured by running the frensie.sh script and the build system should report no errors.
+After applying the patch to fix the race condition close to linear thread scaling should be observed.

 ## Dashboard
 A private [dashboard](http://cdash.ep.wisc.edu) has been set up for developers.
 Please register with the dashboard and send an email to [Alex Robinson](https://github.com/aprobinson) indicating that you would like to have access to the dashboard.